PDXF/ZTrack/README.md

 - **Profile Existence Check**: Quickly verify if a specific username is taken on various social networks.

 - **Basic Profile Information**: Access basic details from public profiles where available.

 ---

+## 🔧 Extra Tools 🔧

+In addition to the core features of ZTrack, two extra tools are included to enhance functionality:

+### ⚡ ThnderDDos

+**ThnderDDos** is a specialized tool designed for stress testing and simulating DDoS attacks on networks.
+This tool allows users to:

+- **Test Network Resilience**: Understand how well your network can handle high traffic loads and identify potential weaknesses.

+- **Simulate Attack Scenarios**: Create various attack scenarios to see how your systems respond, allowing you to enhance security measures.

+**Important Note**: Use this tool responsibly and ethically.
+Unauthorized testing on networks without permission is illegal and may lead to severe consequences.

+### 🧪 Token Tester

+The **Token Tester** is a utility designed to validate the functionality of tokens across various platforms.
+This tool is particularly useful for developers and security professionals who need to ensure that their tokens are working correctly.
+Key features include:

+- **Token Validation**: Quickly check if tokens are active and functioning correctly.

+- **Error Reporting**: Get detailed feedback on failed tokens, making it easier to troubleshoot and resolve issues.

+**Use Case**: Ideal for developers implementing API tokens or authentication tokens in their applications, ensuring everything works as intended.

+---